Detailed guide on Vietnam labour law for foreigners

 • Employees receive 12 days of paid leave annually, with an additional day added for every 5 years of employment.

-• There are 11 public holidays, and foreign employees may also get a day off for 1 traditional public holiday and 1 national day of their country.
+• There are 11 public holidays, and foreign employees may also get a day off for 1 traditional public holiday and 1 national day in their country.

 • Additional days off are granted for special occasions like marriage or death.